drew-abbo/mcfunc_compiler/README.md

 ```

 > [!IMPORTANT]
-> Make sure you aren't in the build directory when you run the build script.
+> Make sure you aren't already in the build directory when you run the build
+> script.

-This will build the executables `mcfunc` and `run_tests` in the `./build`
+The build script will build the executables `mcfunc` and `run_tests` in the
+`./build` directory.
+You can run these executables from the root project
 directory.
-You can run these executables from the root project directory.

 ```sh
 # run the main executable (debug)